-Let me show you a few techniques.
+Let us show you a few techniques:

-- Use Google Trends – a great tool for working out which products are rising in popularity and which ones are not.
+- Use Google Trends: A great tool for working out which products are rising in popularity and which ones are not.
 Results are based on the popularity of your chosen search term in Google over time.
 Let’s say you want to sell clothes online, but aren’t sure whether to sell floral shirts, Hawaiian shorts or retro sweatshirts.
 You can enter all three and see which one is growing in popularity.
 Set the country to where you expect your customers to live (we’ve chosen the United States) and off you go!
 Make sure you look for any spikes.
 For example, if shoes are especially popular in December, you might want to increase your marketing in that month.

-- Read online forums – forums and review sites give you a direct insight into the problems facing customers.
+- Read online forums: Forums and review sites give you a direct insight into the problems facing customers.
 It’s like sitting in a room with millions of customers and asking them what they think of certain products.
 Pick out any complaints customers have and use them to fashion your product choice and business strategy.

 There are also practical issues you need to take into account.

-Products that are an awkward size, fragile or perishable (like food) are generally more expensive to stock and to ship.
+Products that are an awkward size, fragile, or perishable (like food), are generally more expensive to stock and to ship.
 When deciding what to sell online, take this into account as it can have a big impact on your bottom line.

 How do you source products to sell online?

 Generally, the three most popular ways to source products to sell online are: